notaryproject/notary/docs/getting_started.md

 alias dockernotary="notary -s https://notary.docker.io -d ~/.docker/trust"
 ```

-More advanced methods of configuration, and additional options, can be found in the [configuration doc](configuration.md)
+More advanced methods of configuration, and additional options, can be found in the [configuration doc](configuration.md) and by running `notary --help`.